If you’re curious about the tenor guitar vs octave mandolin, you’ve come to the right post.

-It has a scale length similar to that of standard guitars and its string tension isn’t particularly high, so it can be played with the same dynamic range used for other tenor instruments such as the saxophone.
+It has a scale length similar to the octave mandolin and tenor banjo, and its string tension isn’t particularly high.
+So it can be played with the same dynamic range used for other tenor instruments such as the saxophone.

 Other common tunings on the tenor guitar include:

 ● ‘Chicago tuning’ – D3−G3−B3−E4, identical to the top four strings of a guitar and baritone ukulele.